babenkoivan/elastic-migrations/README.md

 Every migration includes two methods: `up` and `down`. `up` is used to alternate the index schema and `down` is used to revert that action.

-You can use `ElasticMigrations\Facades\Index` facade to perform basic operations over Elasticsearch indices:
+You can use `Elastic\Migrations\Facades\Index` facade to perform basic operations over Elasticsearch indices:

 #### Create Index